Exotic Decays and Collider Signatures of pNGB Scalars in the $SU(5)/SO(5)$ Composite Higgs Model: Collider Signatures of the Exotic scalars

-In Fig:\ref{fig:lhc_14tev_f_1tev}, we plot the production cross-section of the charged pNGB scalars at the 14 TeV LHC.
-Masses of the scalars are represented as a function of $C_g$ while the value of $f$ is fixed at $1$ TeV.
-At this value of $f$, the masses of the scalars are below $500$ GeV.
-The decays that we are concerned about occur mostly at $f=5$ TeV, $C_g=0.01$, placing all pNGB scalars near 1 TeV.
-For TeV scale charged scalars, the cross-section at the LHC is estimated to be $\sim {\cal{O}}(1)$ fb or even smaller.
+In Fig.~\ref{fig:lhc_14tev_f_1tev}, we plot the production cross-section of the charged pNGB scalars at the $14$ TeV LHC.
+The scalar masses are represented as a function of $C_g$ while the value of \emph{f} is fixed at $1$ TeV.
+At this value of \emph{f}, the masses of the scalars are below $500$ GeV.
+The decays that we are concerned about occur mostly at $f=5$ TeV and $C_g\gtrsim0.01$ \emph{i.e.,} at pNGB scalar masses above $1$ TeV.
+For charged scalars in the TeV range, the cross-section at the LHC is estimated to be $\sim {\cal{O}}(1)$ fb or even smaller.
+Further, the signatures of interest contain multiple $W/Z$ bosons which lead to multi-lepton and/or multi-jet final states.
+When the $W/Z$ bosons decay leptonically, the resulting signals are suppressed by the small leptonic branching ratios.
+On the other hand, the hadronic decays avoid this suppression but suffer from substantial QCD backgrounds at the LHC.

-For the multjet signatures, lepton colliders will be more effective because of their cleaner environment.
-Fututre lepton colliders ~\cite{Kumar:2024ghy,Lukic:2014mha,ILCInternationalDevelopmentTeam:2022izu} provide the opportunity to detect exotic particles at energies below the TeV scale.
-However, these above mentioned signatures occur when the pNGB masses are $\sim 1$ TeV.
-Hence, muon collider ~\cite{Han:2022edd,Delahaye:2019omf,InternationalMuonCollider:2024jyv,Accettura:2023ked} will be a great alternative in order to achieve higher masses of the pNGB scalars.
-The advantage of the muon collider is twofold.
-Contrary to the circular colliders, a muon collider suppresses the loss of energy due to synchrotron radiation because of the heavier mass of muon, thereby, making both high energy as well as high luminosity achievable.
-We plot the production cross-section of the pNGB scalars at the muon collider in Fig:\ref{fig:muon_collider}.
+For a cleaner environment, lepton colliders promise to be more effective than the $pp$ collider.
+However, the future lepton colliders such as ILC and CLIC ~\cite{Kumar:2024ghy,Lukic:2014mha,ILCInternationalDevelopmentTeam:2022izu} will have their achievable center-of-mass energies limited to the sub-TeV regime.
+Since we are interested in the $W/Z$ rich signatures of pNGB scalars with masses exceeding the TeV scale, the muon collider ~\cite{Han:2022edd,Delahaye:2019omf,InternationalMuonCollider:2024jyv,Accettura:2023ked} will be a great alternative.
+Unlike the lepton colliders with electron beams, the energy loss due to the synchrotron radiation is suppressed in muon colliders because of the large mass of muon.
+Thus, achieving both high energy as well as high luminosity is possible.
+We plot the production cross-section of the pNGB scalars at the $3$ TeV and $6$ TeV Muon collider in Fig.~\ref{fig:muon_collider}.
+The pair production cross-section of the two singly charged scalars, $\eta_2^+ \eta_2^-$ and $\eta_1^+ \eta_1^-$, are different due to difference in their gauge couplings.
+The associated pair production cross-section, $\eta_1^+ \eta_2^-$, is comparatively smaller than the pair production cross-sections.

-One may note that the production cross-section of the singly charged scalars are different due to difference in their gauge couplings.
-We have also seen that the decay modes are very different for these two pNGB scalars.
-Both these factors will attribute to the detection of the singly charged scalars in the muon collider experiments.
-In addition to the above \emph{fermiophobic} case, the \emph{fermiophilic} scenario also offers some unique signatures.
-We will discuss these in an upcoming study.